hyperjumptech/retter/README.md

 - **RETTER** is ... a Great Savior for your great web solution.
 - **RETTER** is ... a German word for "Savior"
 - **RETTER** is ... technically its a Circuit Breaker server.
 Yes.
-[Circuit Breaker as explained by Marti Fowler](https://martinfowler.com/bliki/CircuitBreaker.html)
+[Circuit Breaker as explained by Martin Fowler](https://martinfowler.com/bliki/CircuitBreaker.html)

 ## Problem Statement